-The SH coefficients of degree 1 (C10, C11, S11) are related to the distance between the Earth's centre of mass (CM) and centre of figure (CF), which is commonly denoted as geocentre motion.
-As satellite missions like GRACE are insensitive to the CF and thus these coefficients are not estimated but set to zero by definition, no information about geocentre variations is contained in GRACE/-FO Level-2 products.
+The SH coefficients of degree 1 ( $C{10}$ , $C{11}$ , $S{11}$ ) are related to the distance between the Earth's centre of mass (CM) and centre of figure (CF), which is commonly denoted as geocentre motion.
+As satellite missions like GRACE are insensitive to the CF and as these coefficients are not estimated but set to zero by definition, no information about geocentre variations is contained in GRACE/-FO Level-2 products.
 However, such information is essential to correctly quantify oceanic and terrestrial mass distributions.
 To add this information to the Level-2B products, degree-1 coefficients from an external source are needed.

 Currently, the approximation method by Swenson et al. (2008) is used at GravIS.
-As this method is based on monthly GRACE/-FO SH coefficients, it is applied separately for the products based on GFZ and COST-G, respectively, so that dedicated and consistently processed sets of C{10} , C{11} , and S{11} coefficients can be inserted into each of the two Level-2B product series.
+As this method is based on monthly GRACE/-FO SH coefficients, it is applied separately for the products based on GFZ and COST-G, respectively, so that dedicated and consistently processed sets of $C{10}$ , $C{11}$ , and $S{11}$ coefficients can be inserted into each of the two Level-2B product series.
 Corresponding uncertainties of the degree-1 coefficients are calculated according to Sun et al. (2016) and are used for both the GFZ and the COST-G products.